Feminism of Madonna: Negative and mixed

 According to Cross, some "feminists have taken Madonna severely to task".
-From a similar description, French academic Georges-Claude Guilbert said some feminists "have been outrageously negative about Madonna".
-At the time she debuted, her critics supported Cyndi Lauper instead of her.

-Robertson explained that many criticized Madonna because she challenged "feminism's unified concept of 'woman'".
-However, many of her "opponents", Guilbert said, such as Rosemary Hennessy and Sheila Jeffreys before being "enemies of Madonna", are enemies of the postmodern, as they seen it as "the cultural capital of the late patriarchy".
-During Madonna's heyday of feminist reception, Ruth Conniff, declared "we can do better than this" in our "post-feminist age", further describing "we need a better role model than Madonna.
-We need a sense that we can do something more productive for society".
-Professor Carmela J. Garritano from Texas A&M University said that Madonna's feminism like her recording works, is for sale, and celebration of her feminist image entails celebration of commercial success that has enabled it.
+Guilbert also noted how other feminists "have been outrageously negative about Madonna".
+Robertson explained that many criticized Madonna because she challenged "feminism's unified concept of 'woman'", while other complained her "antics" damaged women's movement.
+As early as 1988, Stephanie Brush from The New York Times noted how she was cast as "feminist's nightmare since the beginning".

-In Feminist Phoenix: The Rise and Fall of a Feminist Counterculture (1999), authors argued that Madonna's critics came from a generational issue because she left most older feminists, illustrating a major problem of countercultural change.
+In Feminist Phoenix: The Rise and Fall of a Feminist Counterculture (1999), authors argued that many of earliest Madonna's feminist critics came from a "generational issue" because she left most older feminists, illustrating a major problem of countercultural change.
 They claimed that Madonna depressed these feminists in the same way that flappers of the Jazz Age depressed suffragists.
 Jacqueline Edmondson, in Music in American Life (2013) made a similar observation by saying, that some saw Madonna "as an agent against the gains women had made during the feminist movements of the 1960s and 1970s".
+Furthermore, Guilbert said that Madonna's feminist critics, such as Rosemary Hennessy and Sheila Jeffreys before being public critics of Madonna, were "enemies" of the postmodern, as "the cultural capital of the late patriarchy".

-Within the compendium The Madonna Connection (1993), scholars compiled surveys from college students and newspapers about Madonna, determining that for others, she represented "the lowest and/or most dangerous form of the feminine", being described as "the antithesis of feminism".
-By 1985, an editor described "Madonna's whole image, in fact, is like a finger-flip to feminists".
-Kurt Loder commented, "Madonna's whole act [...] seems custom-designed to gag feminists of both sexes".

-After reviewing bell hooks critical commentaries towards Madonna in the 1990s, Rosemary Pringle of Griffith University concluded that Madonna's status as a feminist heroine makes sense only from the perspective of a white woman, and thus depends on the cultural and racially marked context in which her image circulated, or at least in the United States.
+Also, Texas A&M University's Carmela J. Garritano considered that her feminism is "for sale" and the celebration of her feminist image entails celebration of commercial success that has enabled it.
+In early 1990s, some scholars compiled surveys from college students and newspapers about Madonna, concluding she was deemed as "the lowest and/or most dangerous form of the feminine" and as "the antithesis of feminism".
+As early as 1985, an editor described "Madonna's whole image, in fact, is like a finger-flip to feminists".
+Up to early 1990s, it was noted that in popular press, there was a tendency to "construct a unified position for feminism against Madonna".
+On the other hand, in 2020, Griffith University's Rosemary Pringle concludes after reviewing criticisms from bell hooks that Madonna's status as a feminist heroine makes sense only from the perspective of a white woman, which led her to further conclude her status depended on a cultural and racial context, at least in the United States.